 Yugi proclaims, out loud, that the bartender must be talking about Jonouchi and that he really was forced into joining back up with the gang.

-Then possibly one of the stupidest things they ever could have done happens.
+Then possibly one of the stupidest things I’ve ever seen happens.
 Honda lies to the girls…again…and says Jonouchi is probably just hanging out with old friends.
 Miho happily agrees and says he’ll probably be back in school tomorrow.
 Anzu also agrees and says he’ll be back to swing around his silly yoyo like he was before.
 Then they leave.

 ……Are Anzu and Miho braindead?
 Are they deaf?
 They’ve been right next to Honda and Yugi during this whole conversation.
 They just heard the bartender say that the gang coerced a Domino High student to join them and Yugi proclaiming Jonouchi was forced into being a gang member….but Honda brushes it off like he’s just hanging around with old buddies and Miho and Anzu are like ‘Oh phew, that’s a relief.
 Let’s go home!’